-The master of science with a major in nursing degree with a concentration in adult-gerontology advanced practice nursing will prepare students to take the AGNP certification exam offered through the American Nurses' Credentialing Center (ANCC) or American Academy of Nurse Practitioners (AANP).
+The master of science in nursing (MSN) degree with a concentration in adult-gerontology primary care advanced practice nursing will prepare students to take the AGNP certification exam offered through the American Nurses' Credentialing Center (ANCC) or American Academy of Nurse Practitioners (AANP).

 NURS 5010 – Scientific Inquiry and Knowledge Development